Pippa sat on the windowsill in the workroom with Bear and looked out at the sky. The other dolls had told her to wait there until they called her.

 It made Pippa's head spin to think about all the math that Mandy had to use!
 It took Mandy a lot longer to knit a sweater for Pippa than for Veronika to sew a dress.
 Knitting takes longer, because you start out with something called yarn and you have to make the fabric from scratch.

-They bought some things for Pippa, but there weren't too many things to buy for dolls like Pippa.
-Some of the things they bought for her were made for dolls who were as tall as she was, but were skinny.
+They bought some clothes for Pippa, but there weren't too many things to buy for dolls like Pippa yet.
+Some of the things they bought for her were made for dolls who were as tall as she was, but were very skinny.
 They didn't fit quite right.
 The dolls made them work for her by not overlapping the clingy tape all the way in the back.

 They still looked a bit too small.
 Veronika said she could move the clingy tape by picking out the sewing stitches that held it on and then sewing it back on.
 That gave Pippa a little more breathing room.
-Bit by bit, Pippa acquired skirts, leggings, blouses, dresses, sweaters, shirts, socks, tights, underwear and shoes.
+Bit by bit, Pippa's wardrobe grew to include skirts, leggings, blouses, dresses, sweaters, shirts, socks, tights, underwear and shoes.

 Doll school had already started when Pippa arrived, so she had a lot of catching up to do.
 She learned that Mariah was always ready to help her when she had questions about her school work.